getcarina/getcarina.com/_getting-started/008-glossary.md

 The following terms are used in the documentation for Carina.

+##### autoscaling

+A process that monitors your cluster resources and automatically grows a cluster if needed.
+A scaling action is triggered when either the average CPU or average memory consumption exceeds 80 percent across the cluster.

 ##### ambassador pattern

 A pattern for linking containers.
 The ambassador pattern uses Docker links with specialized ambassador containers to enable communication between containers across Docker hosts.